 The more comfortable the better works for me, but this is Carnival!
 You want to look your best because EVERYONE will be taking photos EVERYWHERE.
 For casual, glam and bohemian styles, check out these outdoor fete options.
-While you want to look your best in the fete, j’ourvet is a little bit different.
+While you want to look your best at the fete, j’ourvet is a little bit different.
 Wear shoes and clothing that you don’t mind getting dirty.
 If you’re concerned about getting your hair messed up with oil, paint, and powder, a clear shower cap with a bandana or cheap wig should suffice.

 Neeks @jaybizee and I. #themainevent #toronto #fete #pumpments #caribana2014 #tbt #travelthursday #canadaeh 🇹🇹🇯🇲🇨🇦 #travelwell #jetsettingchicks #soultravel #cocoatravelersintl #nomadnesstraveltribe #girlsjustwannatravel #travelchicksrock #travelnoire #travelisthenewclub #blacktravel #blacktravelhackers #travelfly #blackandabroad #travelblogger #joannaetravels #jetsetter #traveladdict #traveltheworld #instatravel #blacktravelista #passportlife #travel

 On the Road – Monday Wear and Carnival Tuesday

 In addition to wearing costumes for Tuesday, there has been a huge increase of styles available for Trinidad Carnival Monday wear.
-Add beads, glitter, body jewelry and more to your costumes for Monday and Tuesday.
+Add beads, glitter, body jewelry and more to your costumes for Monday Wear and Carnival Tuesday.
 The more creative your Carnival Monday wear ideas are, the better.
 You WANT to stand out.

 If you plan on cooling down on Ash Wednesday for a beach lime (or fete), dress accordingly.
 Make sure to bring enough food and drinks or head over to Richard’s Bake and Shark at Maracas beach for a taste of Trinidadian goodness.

 Need an easy printout to help while packing your belongings?
 Download a copy of my FREE carnival packing list today.